 All members of the organization should know the principles of the Code, and their legal rights and responsibilities related to human rights.
-Persons responsible for developing organizational strategy on human rights issues, and for developing and implementing policies and procedures will require more in-depth training on human rights laws, and regular updates on new issues, policies, and legal developments.
+People responsible for developing organizational strategy, policies and procedures on human rights issues will need more in-depth training on human rights laws, and regular updates on new issues, policies and legal developments.

-3. Training on Organizational Policies and Procedures
+3. Training on organizational policies and procedures

-Organizations should ensure that all members are aware of internal human rights policies and procedures.
-Everyone should know what the standards are, what their rights and responsibilities are under the policies and procedures, and how they can obtain advice or assistance with respect to human rights issues.
-Policies and procedures should be provided to everyone, together with training, at the time that they are introduced, and shared with newcomers when they join the organization.
-As well, regular reminders and refreshers should be provided to all.
+Organizations should make sure that all members are aware of internal human rights policies and procedures.
+Everyone should know what the standards are, what their rights and responsibilities are under the policies and procedures, and how they can get advice or assistance on human rights issues.
+Provide everyone with policies and procedures, together with training, when they are introduced.
+Share them with newcomers when they join the organization, and provide everyone with regular reminders and refreshers.

-Persons who will be responsible for implementing human rights policies and procedures will require more extensive training and information on these documents.
-This includes managers and supervisors, as well as staff who may be receiving, investigating, mediating or deciding on complaints or accommodation requests.
+Persons who will be responsible for implementing human rights policies and procedures will need more extensive training and information.
+This includes managers and supervisors, as well as staff who may receive, investigate, mediate or decide on complaints or accommodation requests.